 Last Updated on

 In coaching settings, it can be extremely helpful to work from a theoretical framework or model.
-These can be used to guide clients through their thought process, explore the various aspects of the model and how it relates to the client’s experience, which leads to deeper insights and a more focused approach.
+These can be used to guide clients through their thought process and to explore the various aspects of the model and how they relate to the client’s experience, which leads to deeper insights and a more focused approach.

-Making the transition from theory to practice, however, is not always easy, so this article makes three hands-on suggestions for using a key model from positive psychology in life coaching.
+Making the transition from theory to practice, however, is not always easy, so this article offers three hands-on suggestions for using a key model from positive psychology in life coaching.

 Most positive psychology enthusiasts will know the key ingredients to happiness and subjective well-being.
 In his book Flourish (2011), Martin Seligman’s PERMA model describes five factors that have been shown to be particularly important: Positive Emotions, Engagement, Relationships, Meaning, and Accomplishment.
-Strictly speaking, it is a theory of well-being, an evolution of Seligmann’s (2002) theory of Authentic Happiness.
+This is a theory of well-being, an evolution of Seligmann’s (2002) theory of Authentic Happiness.